AndrewJBateman/angular-data-charts/README.md

 ## :clipboard: Status & To-Do List

-* Status: Working
+* Status: This was a working app until the Coronavirus API was removed.
+This code could be adapted to a new API.
-* To-Do: Add @media width check to resize charts.
-Add blank flag where API cannot find flag
+* To-Do: Nothing.
+Consider Archiving.

 ## :clap: Inspiration